Beaton images helped unravel Queen Elizabeth enigma

 After the ceremony, he was charged with taking the official photographs in the Green Drawing Room at Buckingham Palace.

-One picture never seen in public before captures two of the queen's maids of honour adjusting her robe.
+One picture never seen in public before captures two of the queen's maids of honor adjusting her robe.

 In 1968 the queen sat for Beaton for the last time, after the photographer approached the monarch to create a new portrait for his retrospective at the National Portrait Gallery.